 Partners who choose not to pool their money, or have trouble trusting their spouse with finances, can and should still hold monthly budget meetings to discuss cash flow, priorities, and future goals.
 As they reach major milestones together, like buying a house and paying down debt, their trust in the marital team will naturally grow, which may encourage them to lean on each other for support and advice.

-Communication is key — potentially more so for women.
-(Related: 5 reasons why women should be selfish, financially)
+Communication is key.(Learn more: 5 reasons why women should be selfish, financially)

 In a culture that values self-reliance, it may sound contradictory to suggest that spouses who merge their money have a better shot at marital bliss.
 And, indeed, that isn’t always true.
 But financial professionals say one thing is clear: money management can greatly influence relationship outcomes.
 Couples who work together to tackle debt and fund future goals can potentially cultivate a healthier interdependence that may help smooth any potholes they encounter down the road, said Wilcox.